isomerpages/moe-concordpri/_for-parents/P1 Parents/Administrative Matters.md

 <br><br>
 <b>2.
 Provide Additional Information for Form Teachers</b>

-<p style="text-align:justify">Please help your child’s Form Teacher to have a better understanding of your child by providing additional information about your child via this <a href="https://go.gov.sg/cps-pupilprofile">link</a>.
+<p style="text-align:justify">Please help your child’s Form Teacher to have a better understanding of your child by providing additional information about your child via this <a href="https://go.gov.sg/cps-pupilprofile" target="_blank" rel="noopener noreferrer">link</a>.
 <br><br>
 <b>3.
 Apply for GIRO</b>